Affiliated Companies Definition

 There may be different reasons and backgrounds, some of which may be to control the business chain, another may increase business efficiency by creating synergy due to combined operations, also sometimes the company may create affiliated for investment purposes.
 They do not have the power to control the management and business decisions of other company, nor elect the board of directors or exercise control over its operations.

 Examples of Affiliated Companies

-- Say, a company Orange Inc. makes investment and acquires 32% stake (shareholding) of Banana Inc. with the motive of earning capital benefits keeping in the view the growth potential of Banana Inc. Here Banana Inc. will be declared as an affiliated company of Orange Inc. since 32% of its shares are hold by Orange ltd. (Motive of making such a company here was Investment purpose).
+- Say, a company Orange Inc. makes investment and acquires a 32% stake (shareholding) of Banana Inc. with the motive of earning capital benefits keeping in the view the growth potential of Banana Inc. Here Banana Inc. will be declared as an affiliated company of Orange Inc. since 32% of its shares are hold by Orange ltd. (Motive of making such a company here was Investment purpose).